kohsuke/libzfs4j/README.md

 The [`libzfs.jar`](https://github.com/kohsuke/libzfs4j) is a Java wrapper for native ZFS functionality as implemented by a host operating system.

+If you are here because of stack traces or segmentation fault logs which mention ZFS in a Java program, please take a look at the (#Troubleshooting) section below.

 # A bit of turbulent history

 Since the ZFS filesystem, data integrity and volume management subsystem was